 The cascading waterfalls located just 7-8 kilometers from Chittar village with the waters falling down into the rocks far below is a lovely sight to see.

 You can venture out and visit any of the villages near Chittar.
 Some of the noted ones are Koothakkulam in Ranni, Vallel, Ittychuvadu, Neeliplavu also in Ranni (about 10 kilometers away), Maniplavu, Manakayam, Panniyar Colony and so on.
 Maniplavu is often visited by weekend travelers as it is a beautiful hilly area with a ruined temple adding to the charm of the place.

-You can walk around the rubber plantations and watch the locals engaged in pineapple and tapioca farming.
+You can walk around the rubber plantations and watch the locals engaged in pineapple and tapioca farming at Chittar.
 The natives are friendly people who would take you around to see their nuts, ginger and pepper cultivation.
 Most of the locals are into agriculture, and would wholeheartedly welcome guests.

 The natives get water for irrigation from River Kakkataar, which passes through the village.
 The climate is pleasant all year through so you can plan a trip anytime.

 Chittar is surrounded by forests on three sides, and the richness of the flora and fauna adds to the beauty of the village.

 You will have to travel by road to reach the village because the nearest railway station is in Kottayam, and airports are at Kochi and Thiruvananthapuram.
 If you would like to explore the nearby villages, you can stay with one of the villagers as most of the natives have provision for homestay as it supplements their income from agriculture.